Why some workouts are just better than others (for stressed-out superwomen)

 First, a little clarification.
 When I refer to strength training here I’m talking about lifting heavy weights that challenge you, where you’re gradually getting stronger over time.
 So we’re not talking about that bootcamp class that includes lifting some light-ish weights or doing a few burpies.

-(yes, I just gave you a reason to leave burpies behind, haha)
+(yes, I just gave you a reason to not do burpies haha!)

 Strength training is VERY important for all women, especially since after about age 30 you’ll naturally start losing muscle mass if you’re not training to maintain and build muscle.
 This is the main reason why after 40, many people (men and women alike) start gaining weight (see this blog post for more on that).